-Type of register - insurance policies There is no specific requirement to obtain, or have rules about, specific insurance cover, but check your association's constitution.
-Check your association's constitution, policies and operations for any requirements to take out particular insurance policies - for example, public liability, volunteers insurance, worker's compensation or directors' and officers' liability insurance.
+Type of register - insurance policies Al Act requirements There is no specific requirement to obtain, or have rules about, specific insurance cover, but check your association's constitution.
+Explanation and tips Check your association's constitution, policies and operations for any requirements to take out particular insurance policies - for example, public liability, volunteers insurance, worker's compensation or directors' and officers' liability insurance.
 For more information, see our guide: Insurance and risk management for community organisations